The Quest for Solace

 (images-wayfarers-0-197907w) A Wayƒarer Afoot on the Summit Trail

-The Pathway Afield on the Summit Trail
+The Pathway Afield

 As a wayƒarer continues upon the quest for solace, the years will begin to encroach upon him and, often, there will come a time when the choice or travel becomes by a means other than afoot.
 Then, the choice to travel afield begins in the life of this wayƒarer upon taking up travel by means of a four-wheeled home.

 When the time in the life of a wayƒarers arrived when his ability to lift a backpack and take to the summit path afoot wanes, however, his Quest for Solace will never cease.
-So, instead of lifting the backpack and strapping that Burden to his back, he dons this new approach to continue on the Summit Trail.
+So, instead of lifting the backpack and strapping that Burden to his back, he dons this new approach to continue up onto the Summit Trail.

 The wayƒarer will, instead carry his Burden in the back of a vehicle, in order for the wayƒarer to continue upon his Quest by driving those Pathway Journeys to those High Places in search for the Way while upon the Places of the Path.